martinharperlee/waracle-cats/README.md

 Notable packages - nanoid, react-dropzone, react-icons, react-router-dom

 ### CSS:
-SASS & BEM - chosen to demonstrates knowledge of css methodologies, could have also used vanilla css and styled components
+SASS & BEM - chosen to demonstrate knowledge of css methodologies, could have also used vanilla css and styled components

 ### Tests:
 Jest - A simple set of unit tests for component logic